lrspeiser/sigmagravity/README.md

 ## 8. Conclusion

 Σ-Gravity implements a coherence-gated, multiplicative kernel that preserves GR locally and explains galaxy and cluster phenomenology with realistic baryons.
-With no per-galaxy tuning, the model achieves **0.0854 dex** RAR scatter—the best result with universal parameters, beating MOND (0.10–0.13 dex) by 15–52% and approaching the theoretical measurement floor (~0.08 dex).
+With no per-galaxy tuning, the model achieves **0.0854 dex** RAR scatter—the best result with domain-calibrated parameters, beating MOND (0.10–0.13 dex) by 15–52% and approaching the theoretical measurement floor (~0.08 dex).

 **Key achievements:**